FAQs

 Is decaffeinated tea completely decaffeinated?

 No, it is not possible to remove 100% of the caffeine from the tea plant.
-Decaffeinated teas contain residual amounts of caffeine, about 2mg per 200ml cup.
+Decaffeinated teas contain residual amounts of caffeine, less than 0.4% per 200ml cup.

 Does tea contain calories?